gladiatorAsh/HackerRank/README.md

 # HackerRank
-Hacker Rank Submissions
+## Hacker Rank Submissions

-This is just a repository to store my HackerRank solutions.
-Most of the code is written in few minutes for competition.
+This is just a repository to store some of my HackerRank solutions.